sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/23_Intro_to_Next_js/6_Prerendering_and_related_constructs/335_How_pre-rendering_works_and_problems_we_face.md

 - **First snapshot only** - Only the first snapshot of the page component is considered for pre-rendering.
 So things like `useEffect` are ignored for pre-rendering.
 They are still included in the the bundle though.
 Because `get*Props` functions run before pre-rendering, they are always included.
 Example - [useEffect ignored](https://github.com/exemplar-codes/nextjs-first-realistic-tutorial/commit/15abe08c666afbfb956ec906e244765a7fd0d1c9), [getStaticProps works fine](https://github.com/exemplar-codes/nextjs-first-realistic-tutorial/commit/54f9dce6154cb7abaf3de710a622f5a660e8647f)
 - **Server side code remains hidden from client** - Both `getStaticProps` and `getServerSideProps` are a server-side construct.
 They are not shipped to the client, so it's safe to do sensitive computations here.

+Note:
-Note: Using client side code (for example - browser APIs or React UI constructs like hooks) inside `getStaticProps` or `getServerSideProps` is an error, since they are purely server side constructs.
+1. Using client side code (for example - browser APIs or React UI constructs like hooks) inside `getStaticProps` or `getServerSideProps` is an error, since they are purely server side constructs.
+2. Both functions can be `async`.
+There are no changes required in the page component, since the component is run only when the pre-rendering function completes/promise resolves.